F2/F2s-sourcemod-plugins/logs-spec.md

   This can be used to detect duplicate logs from the same match.
 - `map`: The current map
 - `title`: A title for the match (similar to the one sent to logs.tf)

+There can be multiple of these log lines in a match - for example, one logging the map and another one logging the title.